Those who want to know how to travel full-time need to ground their expectations. Trust us; we’ve been there!

-The affordability comes at a price, however, as trains and buses are often brimming with people and multiple stops can extend the duration of your travel.
+The affordability comes at a price, however, as trains and buses are often brimming with people, and multiple stops can extend the duration of your travel.

-4. Sea travel.
+4. Sea Travel

 Seasickness can be an issue here, but if you aren’t seasick, they’re a great option if they allow you to get to your destination faster than other modes of transport.

-5. Car services.
+5. Car Services

 Hiring an Uber, tuk-tuk, or another taxi service offers more comfort and less crowding with strangers.
 They’re also generally a faster way to get from place to place versus public transport.

 In most cities, however, car service fees are still more expensive than train and bus options, so they’re not a recommended form of everyday transportation for full-time travelers.
 If you’re staying at a destination for a couple of months, renting a vehicle is also an option!

-PRO TIP: In some large cities, (particularly European or Japanese) driving around the city center can be a nightmare due to congested traffic and smaller streets – consider ditching cars altogether!
+PRO TIP: In some large cities (particularly European or Japanese), driving around the city center can be a nightmare due to congested traffic and smaller streets – consider ditching cars altogether!

-6. Biking and walking.
+6. Biking and Walking

 It’s earth-friendly and doesn’t cost you a penny!
 Make sure to have a map with you at all times, and if you have no bike, consider renting one in your location!

-Sign up for travel and health insurance.
+Sign up for Travel Insurance and Health Insurance

 Those who know how to travel full time understand the dire importance of travel insurance.

-Your bookings can be canceled or you may encounter medical emergencies especially if you have pre-existing conditions.
+Your bookings can be canceled, or you may encounter medical emergencies, especially if you have pre-existing conditions.
 Travel insurances can help with all of these matters, making them an essential purchase for all travelers.